ISSA Nutritionist Study Guide

 Urinary system

-The urinary system is in charge of secreting waste products and maintaining our fluid levels in the normal range.
+The urinary system is responsible for secreting waste products and maintaining our fluid levels in the normal range.
 The organs we have involved here will be the kidneys, ureters, bladder, and urethra.

 Reproductive system

-This is going to be different in males and females, but they both serve the purpose of procreating.
+This will differ in males and females, but they both serve the purpose of procreating.

-The four major functions for this system are:
+The four major functions of this system are:

 - Production of sperm and ova